MelkhiorVintageComputing/SBusFPGA/README.md

 I'm a software guy and know next to nothing about hardware design, so this is very much a work-in-progress and is likely full of rookie mistakes.

-To save on PCB cost, the board is smaller than a 'true' SBus board; the hardware directory includes an OpenSCAD 3D-printable extension to make the board compliant to the form factor (visible in the pictures in 'Pictures').
+To save on PCB cost, the board is smaller than a 'true' SBus board; the hardware directory includes an OpenSCAD 3D-printable extension to make the board compliant to the form factor (visible in the pictures in 'Pictures') (need to be updated for V1.3).

 ## Current status

+2023-10-07: V1.3 in testing.

 2022-11-18: V1.2 seems stable, with various subsets of the peripherals described below.
 It only lacks a proper video output, such as the one available in the [NuBusFPGA](https://github.com/rdolbeau/NuBusFPGA).
 Unfortunately the FPGA board used in V1.0/V1.2 (ZTex 2.13) doesn't have enough available I/O to add it in addition to the already existing I/Os.